Pete Browning: Later career

-In the years before 1893, among players with at least 2,500 career at-bats, his batting average of .342 ranked behind only Cal McVey (.346), Dan Brouthers (.343) and Dave Orr (.342). with his slugging mark of .467 trailing only those of Brouthers (.521), Orr (.502), Roger Connor (.486) and Sam Thompson (.475).
-His recognized career hit total through 1893 ranked 12th in major league history to that point.
+In the years before 1893, among players with at least 2,500 career at-bats, his batting average of .342 ranked fourth all-time, just four points behind the leader Cal McVey (.346), and within a point or less of the number two and three hitters, Dan Brouthers (.343) and Dave Orr (.342).
+As of 2026, his career .341 batting average ranks 13th all-time among players in the recognized major leagues he competed in.
+His slugging mark of .467 trailed only those of Brouthers (.521), Orr (.502), Roger Connor (.486) and Sam Thompson (.475).
+His recognized career hit total through 1893 ranked 12th in major league history.
 Brouthers, a five-time champion, was the only other major league player to win more than two batting titles in the 19th century.

 Personal life

 Browning was tormented for his entire life by mastoiditis, which can result in deafness, vertigo, facial palsy, and brain damage.
 As a result, he lost his hearing at a young age, and was faced with frequent bouts of crippling head pain.
 The deafness had led Browning to drop out of school at an early age, so that he went through life as a virtual illiterate, and in order to deaden the physical pain resulting from his condition, he began drinking heavily in his youth.
 The drinking quickly spiraled out of control; he often appeared on the field while drunk, and was suspended for the final two months of the 1889 season for drunkenness, along with other shorter suspensions at different times.
 He was unable to stop, however, frequently stating, "I can't hit the ball until I hit the bottle."

 Browning was a man of eccentric personal habits, particularly in relation to his bats.
 He spoke to them, and gave each one a name, often that of a Biblical figure.
 In the belief that any individual bat contained only a certain number of hits, he would periodically "retire" bats, keeping vast numbers of the retired ones in the home he shared with his mother.
-These bats were 37 inches long and 48 ounces in weight, enormous even by the standards of the time.
+These bats were 37 in long and weighed 48 oz, enormous even by the standards of the time.
 He also habitually stared at the Sun, thinking that by doing so, he would strengthen his eyes.
 He also "cleansed" his eyes when travelling by train by sticking his head out the window in an effort to catch cinders in them.
 Browning also computed his average on his cuffs on a regular basis, and was not above announcing to all when his train arrived at a depot that he was the champion batter of the American Association.